O. J. Simpson: Early life

 Born in 1947 in San Francisco, California, Simpson was a son of Eunice, an orderly at a psychiatric ward, and Jimmy Lee Simpson, a custodian for a Federal Reserve Bank and a private club and a cook.
-His father was also a well-known drag queen in the Bay Area.
-Later in life, Jimmy Simpson announced that he was gay.
+His father was also a well-known drag queen in the Bay Area and later in his life came out as gay.
 He died of AIDS in 1986.

 Simpson's maternal grandparents were from Louisiana.
 His aunt gave him the name Orenthal, which she told him was the name of a French or Italian actor she liked.
 He was called "O.J." from birth and did not know that Orenthal was his given name until a teacher read it in third grade.
 Simpson had one brother, Melvin Leon "Truman" Simpson, one living sister, Shirley Simpson-Baker, and one deceased sister, Carmelita Simpson-Durio.

 Simpson grew up in San Francisco and lived with his family in the housing projects of the low-income Potrero Hill neighborhood.
-As a child, Simpson developed rickets and wore braces on his legs until the age of five, giving him his bowlegged stance.
+In 1952, when Simpson was age 4, his parents separated, and afterwards, he and his siblings were raised by their mother.
+As a child, Simpson developed rickets, and wore leg braces until the age of five, giving him his bowlegged stance.
 He earned money by scalping tickets and collecting seat cushions at Kezar Stadium.
-After his parents separated in 1952 (when Simpson was 4), he and his siblings were raised by their mother.